fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 #### What is JavaScript?

 JavaScript is a web programming language that manipulates and controls the behavior of web pages by interacting with the various elements on the page and loading data.
 It, along with HTML and CSS, forms the foundation of modern web browsers and the internet.
-JavaScript is considered, unofficially, to be the most popular programming language in the world.
-Many web site templates, such as Bootstrap, are in JavaScript, and it is the programming language that most of the major mapping and data visualization libraries, including Leaflet and D3 that we are using in this course, are implemented in.
+Many web site templates, such as Bootstrap, are in JavaScript, and it is the programming language that most of the major mapping and data visualization libraries, including D3, are implemented in.

 One of the major concepts in web development is that of **server-side** versus **client-side**.
-The server is the location on the web that *serves* your website to the rest of the world, the client is the computer that is accessing that website, requesting information from the server.
-JavaScript can be both, but is primarily a client-side language, working on your client computer.
+The server is the machine that *serves* your website to the rest of the world, the client is the computer that is accessing that website (your computer), requesting information from the server. **Python is a server side language**, but JavaScript can be both, but **is primarily a client-side language**, working on your client computer.
 In the manner we are using it, JavaScript is a scripting language that will operate in two fundamental ways.
-The first is executing scripts and tasks when the web page is loaded (i.e. load a dataset on page open), and the second is executing scripts and tasks after the web page visitor tells it to (i.e. clicking a button) or another task is completed (i.e. a menu is closed).
-When the script executes, it can manipulate the content of the page, change how it is being viewed through the browser, give information to a server, or tell the browser to go back to the server and get new information.
-Often, however, the instructions given by the script can be followed without additional communication with the server.
+The first is executing scripts and tasks when the web page is loaded (i.e. set up a page, or load a dataset on page open), and the second is executing scripts and tasks after the web page visitor tells it to (i.e. clicking a button) or another task is completed (i.e. a menu is closed).
+When JavaScript executes, it can manipulate the content of the page, change how it is being viewed through the browser, give information to a server, or tell the browser to go back to the server and get new information.
+Often, however, the instructions given by the script can be followed on the client without additional communication with the server.

 JavaScript, in a manner similar to CSS, interacts with HTML elements using the DOM.